 Group (congregate) dining: Nutritious* meals are served throughout the week in approximately 400 sites throughout the State including senior centers, churches, senior housing buildings, community buildings, and restaurants and food trucks in certain areas of the State.

 *All meals served under the Nutrition Program must provide at least one-third of the daily recommended dietary allowances established by the Food and Nutrition Board of the National Academy of Sciences-National Research Council.

 Additional Nutrition Resources and Information

-Become a volunteer to prepare or deliver meals to seniors.
-Contact your local Senior Center for information on volunteer opportunities.
+Become a volunteer to prepare or deliver meals to older adults in your community.
+Contact your local Area Agency on Aging or nutrition provider using the map tool.